alex-robert888/parallel-and-distributed-computing/README.md

 - [ ] Run concurrent operations 🏃‍♀️ 🏃‍♂️ 🏃
 - [ ] Perform conistency check at the end 🔚
 - [ ] Perform consitency periodically ⏱

+### Code Documentation

+I need to implement a multi-threading environment in which each thread executes a specified number of random transactions between random accounts.

+`Worker` is the model which handles everything related to a thread: spawning the tread, performing transactions, performing consistency checks, joining the thread.

+Each `Worker` is passed a shared reference to the vector of `Accounts` the transactions are going to be performed on.
+For shared pointers, we can use Rc (_Refcounted_ or _Reference Counted Smart Pointers_).
+However, Rust compiler complains about that, since `Rc` is not in fact thread-safe.
+However, the solution for that is to use `Arc` instead (_Atomically Reference Counted_ smart pointers).